jacobdensford/jacobdensford.com/fell/full-game.md

 shortbow (d4)|15
 sling (d4)|5
 staff (d4)|5
-warhammer (d8)|30
+warhammer (d8, bulky)|30

 Armor|Cost
 :--|--:
 shield (+1 protection)|10
-helmet (+1 protection)|10
-gambeson (+1 protection, bulky)|15
 brigandine (1 protection, bulky)|20
 chainmail (2 protection, bulky)|40
-plate (3 protection, bulky)|60
+plate (3 protection, bulky)|80

 ## Hirelings

 **Hirelings** are nonplayer characters (or NPCs) you can employ to carry your burdens and assist you in your endeavors.
 Hirelings have d4 hit die (or HD) with 4 hit points (or HP), one skill, and 8 equipment slots (4+HD).
 When performing a relevant test, you may add your hireling's die to your roll.

 Hirelings cost 5 coin per day.
 You may pay 5 additional coin per day to employ a hireling with a higher HD or an additional skill.
-If not paid upfront, you must roll a contest whenever asking a hireling to do something dangerous.
+If not paid upfront, you must roll a WIL contest whenever asking a hireling to do something dangerous.

 ## Spells